dominopizzaaaa/govtech-multimodal-ai/README.md

 ## GPU-Based Processing
 Since CPU-based OCR was not sufficient, I researched models that use GPU acceleration for better text extraction in hugging face.
 Some of the models I found were Qwen, InternVL2, etc. In the end, I choose InternVL2.
 I will describe my process below.

 #### To Note: Initially, I used Hugging Face's free GPU trial to process my images.
 However, after exhausting the free credits, I upgraded to the Pro version for the remainder of the project.
-To ensure the project runs smoothly on any setup, I will make a final adjustment to gpu_processing.py to enable local GPU processing instead of relying on Hugging Face's GPU as per the Technical Requirements in the word document
+To ensure the project runs smoothly on any setup, I will make a final adjustment to gpu_processing.py to enable local GPU processing instead of relying on Hugging Face's GPU as per the Technical Requirements in the word document.
+The final version that doesn't use Hugging Face GPU to run will be on the main branch, white the one I used (utilizing Hugging Face) will be on the branch gpu-processing if you want to take a look

 ### Qwen
 _I will not be going through in detail for Qwen because I will be using InternVL_